OnlineRBACFixing/OnlineRBACFixing/README.md

 |Permission-to-Role | [UA](dataset/permutations/PA.txt) |
 |Exception List           | [excs](dataset/permutations/excs.txt)|

-We generated the all different 120 permutations as possibly different incorporating sequences.
+We generated all the  120 permutations as possibly different incorporating sequences.
 We fix each sequence and collected at each our metrics.

-In the following is reported the distribution of the final number of roles obtained at different B value
+In the following is reported the distribution of the final number of roles obtained at different B values

 ![F](permutations/F.png)